-Samantha Pegg is a second year doctoral student in the Clinical Science area and is working with Dr. Autumn Kujawa.
+Sam Pegg, M.S. is a third-year doctoral student in the Clinical Science area and works under Dr. Autumn Kujawa.
 She graduated summa cum laude from the University of Miami in 2016 with a Bachelor of Science in Psychology and minor in Biology.
 Following her time at UM, she worked as a Clinical Research Coordinator at the Dauten Family Center for Bipolar Treatment Innovation at Massachusetts General Hospital for two years.
 Samantha is broadly interested in studying the underlying mechanisms of mood and anxiety disorders.
 More specifically, she is interested in the cognitive and emotional processes involved in the development and maintenance of these disorders.
-Outside of the lab, Samantha enjoys hiking, watching movies, and spending time with her family and friends.
+Outside of the lab, Samantha enjoys hiking, watching movies, and spending time with her family, friends, and her dog, Tater.

-Lindsay is a first year doctoral student in the Clinical Science area.
+Lindsay Dickey, M.Ed. is a second-year doctoral student in the Clinical Science area.
 Prior to starting the doctoral program, Lindsay completed the Vanderbilt Child Studies program, specializing in the Clinical & Developmental Research Track.
 She graduated with high distinction from Indiana University in 2014, receiving BA’s in both psychology and political science.
 She is broadly interested in studying the dynamic relationship between cognitive, affective, and physiological processes in the development and maintenance of depression and anxiety.
 Particularly, she is interested in individual differences in the cognitive processing of stressful life events, and how this interacts with physiological reactivity, motivation, and emotion regulation.
-She is currently working under Dr. Kujawa on a project studying neural predictors of treatment response for adolescents with depression, as well as a few projects under Dr. Compas in the Stress & Coping Lab.
 In her spare time, she enjoys spending time with her family, hiking, and running.

-Irena is a first year master’s student in the Child Studies program on the Clinical & Developmental Research Track.
+Irena Kesselring is a second-year master’s student in the Child Studies program on the Clinical & Developmental Research Track.
 She graduated with distinction from the University of Virginia in 2019, with a double major in Cognitive Science, (concentration: Cognitive Psychology) and English.
-She is generally interested in the factors linked to the onset of anxiety and mood disorders, as well as the role of emotion regulation and neural factors that underlie psychopathology.
+She is interested in cognitive biases and underlying neural factors associated with the onset of mood disorders as well as the use of EMA.
 In her free time, Irena enjoys spending time with friends, cooking, and playing video games.